nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

 A unit test has been created in `src/test/java`.
 You will need it to pass in order to compile and deploy your project.

-1. Create a fake component to help to fake Studio.
-In `src/test/fakestudio-component.xml`, fill in with:
+1. Create a fake component to help faking Studio, called `fakestudio-component.xml`.
+Fill it in with:
     ```xml
     <component name="com.nuxeo.studio.fake">
       <alias>org.nuxeo.ecm.directory.sql.storage</alias>